- What Is a PERT Chart?

-The PERT chart is used to estimate the minimum amount of time that will be needed to close a project.
+The PERT chart identifies the critical path to estimate the minimum amount of time that will be needed to execute all the tasks of a project.
 This is done by examining the breakdown of the project, estimating the duration of each activity, the dependencies between them and the order in which they must be completed.

 Simplify Complex Projects